Showing 1 - 20 of 28 results

 Mukilteo -- Thumbnail History

 Mukilteo is one of the oldest settlements in Snohomish County and the first county seat.
-Situated on Possession Sound, the town shares its east border with Everett and Paine Field.
-Once the winter village site of the Snohomish Tribe, Mukilteo's rich heritage includes the 1792 visit of Captain George Vancouver (1758-1798) and the signing of the Point Elliott Treaty in 1855.
-Here early Mukilteo entrepreneurs Morris Frost (1804-1882) and Jacob Fowler (1837-1892) established the first salmon cannery in Washington Territory and one of the region's earliest breweries.
+Situated on Possession Sound, the town is bordered on the east by Everett and Paine Field.
+The site, long home to a village of the Snohomish Tribe, was the location for the signing of the Point Elliott Treaty in 1855.
+Early Mukilteo entrepreneurs Morris Frost (1804-1882) and Jacob Fowler (1837-1892) established one of the first salmon canneries in Washington Territory and one of the region's earliest breweries.
 Japanese workers of the Crown Lumber Company and their families became an important part of the Mukilteo community from 1903 to 1930.
-A marker commemorates their story.
-The Mukilteo Light House, completed in 1906, is now on the National Register of Historic Places and stands near the Mukilteo-Clinton ferry dock.
+Mukilteo Light Station near the Mukilteo-Clinton ferry dock, completed in 1906, is on the National Register of Historic Places.
 Mukilteo incorporated in 1947.
 Since World War II, the city's proximity to Paine Field and Boeing has influenced growth choices significantly.
-Annexation of acreage south of the city in 1980 and in 1991 quickly expanded the population, which in 2005 was listed at 19,360.
-Expansion has shifted the economic focus away from the waterfront and toward the financial center of Harbour Pointe, but Mukilteo still retains a strong sense of its "Old Town" roots.
+Annexation of acreage south of the city in 1980 and in 1991 expanded the population, which in 2010 was listed at 20,313.
+Expansion shifted the economic focus away from the waterfront, but in 2015 work began on a new ferry terminal and transportation center on the waterfront that were expected to revitalize Mukilteo's "Old Town."

 File 8422: Full Text >